 Sudden cardiac death (SCD) is a major public health problem and the cause of death in approximately 500,000 patients every year in the United States.
 An implantable cardioverter defibrillator (ICD) is a device-based therapy designed to detect and treat lethal ventricular arrhythmias and has shown to decrease mortality in high-risk populations, including those who survived prior cardiac arrests.
 Among patients without prior history of cardiac arrest or sustained ventricular arrhythmias, the LVEF of 35% or less has been identified as the single best predictor of SCD risks.
 Several randomized clinical trials have enrolled patients with low ejection fraction, various clinical HF profiles without history of cardiac arrest or sustained ventricular arrhythmias, and shown survival benefits from prophylactic ICD implantation when compared to conventional therapy alone.
 In this chapter we will discuss the risks of SCD among HF patients, major components and basic functions of the intravenous ICD system, the ICD implant procedure, and possible complications.
 We will also discuss the clinical trials that led to the introduction of ICD as a lifesaving therapy in certain patient populations and highlight recent indications and contraindications of ICD therapy according to the most recent guidelines.

 IMPLANTABLE CARDIOVERTER DEFIBRILLATORS

 ICDs are surgically implanted devices with the ability to continuously monitor cardiac rhythm, as well as detect and terminate life-threatening arrhythmias.
-The ICD system consists of a pulse generator that is implanted subcutaneously in the subpectoral fascia medial to the deltopectoral groove and connected to a single ventricular lead (single-chamber ICD) or ...
+The ICD system consists of a pulse generator that is implanted subcutaneously in the subpectoral fascia medial to the deltopectoral groove and connected to a single ventricular lead ...